turingschool/backend-curriculum-site/module3/lessons/resume_ and _portfolio.md

 * City & State (optional - helpful if you’re targeting a specific area)
 * TITLE - THIS IS IMPORTANT
   * Software Developer; Front-End Software Developer, etc.
-* Hyperlinks to your LinkedIn and Github
+* Hyperlinks to your LinkedIn and GitHub

 Summary Statement
 * Optional, but helpful to “connect the dots” as a career changer